MLeidel/codescriber/CSdoc.md

 **When working with Markdown, HTML is _generated on every save_.**
 Use the Tools menu "**Markdown**" to open the HTML in a browser for review.
+There after refresh the browser whenever the markdown is saved.
 This Markdown follows rules from the
 [Markdown 3.7](https://pypi.org/project/Markdown/ "markdown module") python3 module.